mkthewlis/Milestone-Project-3/README.md

 ### Existing Features

 This project consists of seven pages, three of which can only be accessed after a user has created an account and signed in.

+#### Database structure

+The data for this project is stored in my MongoDB database within three collections as follows:
+- *Users* - This collection stores the user's username and their enctrypted password created when they signed up to MoveOn.
+- *Tasks* - When a user creates a task, it is stored within this collection with the following information: The username linking the task to their profile, the task name, more information about the task, who it is delegated to and when it is due.
+- *Tips* - Moving tips are added by users who already have an account and are stored in this collection.
+They are stored together with the username of the user who created the tip and the actual tip content itself.

 #### Consistent features across all pages